Iran’s president orders country to suspend cooperation with UN nuclear watchdog IAEA

 “The government is mandated to immediately suspend all cooperation with the International Atomic Energy Agency under the Treaty on the Nonproliferation of Nuclear Weapons and its related Safeguards Agreement,” state television quoted the bill as saying.
 "This suspension will remain in effect until certain conditions are met, including the guaranteed security of nuclear facilities and scientists.”

-It wasn’t immediately clear what that would mean for the IAEA, the United Nations’ nuclear watchdog.

-The Vienna-based IAEA long has monitored Iran’s nuclear program.
-The agency didn’t immediately respond to a request for comment.
+It wasn’t immediately clear what that would mean for the Vienna-based IAEA, the United Nations’ nuclear watchdog.
+The agency long has monitored Iran’s nuclear program and said that it was waiting for an official communication from Iran on what the suspension meant.

 Details remains unclear